- As low as $339/Night

 - Approximately 2740 square feet

-This is a delightful waterfront (marsh) home with 3 bedrooms, 3 bathrooms and an office.
+This is a striking waterfront (marsh) home with 3 bedrooms, 3 bathrooms and an office.

-There is a sizable multi-level deck, where you can appreciate the elegant marsh and trail vistas.
+There is a sizable multi-level deck, where you can savor the impressive marsh and trail vistas.
 Water is present during high tide, at which time you may even go fishing.

 There is a formal living room and one family room (both have leather couches).
 Each of these rooms as well as each bedroom has a TV for your enjoyment!